browserengineering/book/book/visual-effects.md

 right.
 These days, it's especially important to leverage GPUs when they're available, and browsers often push the envelope.
-Browser teams typically include raster library experts: Skia for Chromium and [Core Graphics][core-graphics] for Webkit, for example.
+Browser teams typically include raster library experts: Skia for Chromium and [Core Graphics][core-graphics] for WebKit, for example.
 Both of these libraries are used outside of the browser, too: Core Graphics in iOS and macOS, and Skia in Android.